harveytriana/TspApproach/README.md

 > MinGW gfortran is an easy compiler with which you can run Fortran programs from a terminal, but the result is disappointing.

-I recently used Intel's developer tools, Intel oneApi©, certainly advanced, with the final result shown in the table, now fortran is at the same level as C++.
+Then I work with Intel's developer tools, Intel oneApi©, certainly advanced, with the final result shown in the table, now fortran is at the same level as C++.

 > With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

 (1) By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
 However, the application of these techniques is heterodox to normal coding in C#.
 The result in the table corresponds to long* (for int* the time is around 12.2 s).
 Read the README document in the corresponding folder for more information.
 Thanks Tedd; https://github.com/tedd.

-(2) For standard C# code, elapse time for int64 is ~20 s, and int32 ~17 s.
+(2) For standard C# code, elapse time is ~17 s.
+I mean by "standard" one to which extreme optimizations were not applied.

 (3) About Python, an executable was created from the Script using Pyinstaller, however the performance is still far from the others.
 I would like a Python expert to review the code or other compilation tool, it may be possible to write better code and improve the results.